 External Auditors: The accounts of the Bank must be prepared in accordance with the International Financial Reporting Standards (IFRS) and International Accounting Standards (IAS) and in accordance with the Accounting Standards issued by the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI).and in compliance with the prescribed rules and regulations of the QFCA and QFCRA.The External Auditors are nominated by the Audit, Risk and Compliance Committee to the Board who recommends to the General Assembly approving the appointment of the External Auditor and their fees.
 The External Auditor shall attend the General Assembly meetings.

-During the Annual General Assembly Meeting held on 7 April 2020, the General Assembly approved the appointment of Ernst & Young as the Bank’s External Auditor for the year ended on 31 December 2020 and approved their fees.
+During the Annual General Assembly Meeting held on 23 March 2022, the General Assembly approved to renew the appointment of Ernst & Young as the Bank’s External Auditor for the financial year 2022 and approved their fees.